Gustavo1803/Gustavo1803.github.io/_pages/about.md

 # About Me

 I am a Ph.D. candidate in Applied Economics and an M.S. student in Statistics at the University of Illinois Urbana-Champaign.
 I am an active member of the [Center for the Economics of Sustainability](https://ceos.illinois.edu/index.php/node/525) and the [Big Data for Enviromental Economics and Policy](https://peter-christensen-pe55.squarespace.com/).
-My research focuses on supply chain and transportation economics, agricultural and food economics, and environmental economics.
+My work focuses on supply chain, transportation, agricultural/food economics, as well as environmental economics.
 I use causal inference techniques, applied machine learning, computational data science, digital field experiments, and empirical industrial organization in my research.

 My main research path goes in two directions: